-The CPD Social Data Analysis teaches students how to apply quantitative methods to conduct causal impact analysis using data.
+This CPD teaches students how to apply quantitative methods to conduct causal impact analysis using data.
 In particular, students will learn how econometric methods can be used to answer questions related to human behaviour and strategic decision-making with the help of regression based econometric methods.

 On successful completion of this module students will be able to:

-- determine which methods can be used to analyse different datasets for addressing different questions of relevance to the social sciences.
+- Determine which methods can be used to analyse different datasets for addressing questions relevant to the social sciences.

 The CPD focuses on applied causal regression analysis providing an understanding of econometric methods for use with big data.
 In particular, the course covers regression-based evaluation methods to assess the casual relationships between different factors at play.

-These include the use of panel data, difference-in-differences estimation, matching and regression discontinuity designs, randomized experiments, and natural or quasi-experiments.
+These include the use of panel data, difference-in-differences estimation, matching and regression discontinuity designs, randomised experiments, and natural or quasi-experiments.

 The CPD has an applied focus, demonstrating the use of these methods with practical applications using the statistical software package R and referring to examples from recent studies that apply those methods to answer key questions in the social sciences.

-The target learner cohort are participants working in the private sector, for example ITC, finance, banking sectors.
-Participants are expected to have basic computer skills and some quantitative experience through prior training in statistics e.g. degree or equivalent experience, or having taken the Trinity CPD An Statistics and Regression Analysis’.
-Participants should also have access to a laptop with camera and a microphone.
+Participants are often working in the IT, finance, and banking sectors.
+Participants are expected to have basic computer skills and some quantitative experience through prior training in statistics, such as degree or equivalent experience.

-Assistant Professor Nicola Fontana, Department of Economics, School of Social Sciences and Philosophy, Trinity College Dublin.
+Assistant Professor Nicola Fontana, Department of Economics, School of Social Sciences and Philosophy at Trinity College Dublin.

 Social Data Analysis

-Understanding causal links in today’s data-driven world One of six new in-person CPD courses offered by the School of Social Sciences & Philosophy.
+Understanding causal links in today’s data-driven world.
+This is one of six new in-person CPD courses offered by the School of Social Sciences & Philosophy.
 Speaker: Dr. Nicola Fontana

-Places are limited as class sizes are small, up to 30 per class so you can enrol now to secure your place or send us an enquiry if you have any questions.
+Places are limited as class sizes are small, with up to 30 per class, so enroll as soon as possible to secure your place on the course.

 Social Data Analysis - €1,500